typesense/showcase-ai-image-search/README.md

 ## Environment

-Set env variables to point the app to the Typesense Cluster
+Set env variables in `.env` file to point the app to the Typesense Cluster

 ```env
 NEXT_PUBLIC_TYPESENSE_SEARCH_ONLY_API_KEY=xxx